Harsha685/Harsha685/README.md

 ### Robotics Intern
 **Aegion Dynamic Solutions LLP**, Visakhapatnam, India
-April 2026 – Present
+May 2026 – Present(ongoing)

-- Designed and simulated an autonomous robotic vacuum cleaner using ROS 2 and Gazebo
+- Designing and simulated an autonomous robotic vacuum cleaner using ROS 2 and Gazebo
-- Developed a portable hardware testing device powered by a Raspberry Pi Zero for automated circuit diagnostics
+- Developing a portable hardware testing device powered by a Raspberry Pi Zero for automated circuit diagnostics
 - Contributed to open-source software and embedded hardware projects in an internship environment

 ---